 Sometimes, the key to technological advancement is decidedly old-school.

-Identity and access management (IAM) is an essential component of any enterprise’s security kit—according to some experts, perhaps the most essential component.
 Making sure your team understands your SIEM solution is a significant and vital hurdle.
 SIEM does have a reputation, perhaps well-deserved, for being the most complicated of the cybersecurity fields.
-Your IT security team needs to understand how to manage new capabilities and priorities in your IAM solution in order to best understand how to protect your enterprise.
+Your IT security team needs to understand how to manage new capabilities in your SIEM solution in order to best understand how to protect your enterprise.

-We compiled a short list of the top introductory IAM books.
-We tried to keep our selection of IAM books to within the past 5 years, and that each is its own kind of rewarding reading experience.
+We compiled a short list of the top introductory SIEM books.
+We tried to keep our selection of SIEM books to within the past 5 years, and that each is its own kind of rewarding reading experience.
 All of them focus on what must seem like the left or right of SIEM, yet SIEM is a broad and expanding field.
 Network monitoring, incident response, and security operations centers all fall under its purview.

 By Don Murdoch GSE

 This book can be counted among both SIEM books and cybersecurity books in general.
 It is an essential read to security team members.

 The BTHb includes essential information in a condensed handbook format.
 Main topics include the incident response process, how attackers work, common tools for incident response, a methodology for network analysis, common indicators of compromise, Windows and Linux analysis processes, tcpdump usage examples, Snort IDS usage, packet headers, and numerous other quick reference topics.

 You can purchase Don Murdoch’s Blue Team Handbook here.